 SumAll was preparing for a new funding round while figuring out products on a path to economic sustainability.
 Insights about users’ motivations and needs required further depth.

 Explorative research can be hard to fit into an agile environment.
-We got there thanks to three key elements: buy-in and support from the CEO, a multidisciplinary task force that continuously brought back progress to their functional teams, and a lean and resourceful approach to field research.
+We got there thanks to three key elements: buy-in and support from the C-suite, a multidisciplinary task force that continuously brought back progress to their functional teams, and a lean and resourceful approach to field research.

 The learnings generated in less than 4 weeks created deep knowledge of SumAll customers needs, a vocabulary shared by 50+ people at the company, and a set of tools that everyone could use to ideate, prototype, and test monetizable products.